-10 Athletes With Incredible Hand-Eye Coordination
+10 Athletes With Great Coordination

-Your eyes send signals to your brain which directs the movement of your hands.
+Your eyes send signals to your brain, which directs the movement of your hands.
 Individuals with good hand-eye coordination are able to process this information quickly and effectively.
 This results in them having a better reaction time and enhanced athleticism.

 Sports such as baseball, table tennis, tennis, racquetball, auto racing, team handball, ice hockey, basketball, volleyball, and even boxing require athletes to possess good hand-eye coordination in addition to other important attributes.

-1) John Patrick McEnroe
+1. John Patrick McEnroe

 He and his friends would spend long summer nights playing stickball out on Rushmore Street.
-This was a fine way to improve his eye-hand coordination which would later prove crucial in his tennis career.
-His hand-eye coordination is said to be in the top 1 percent.
+This was a fine way to improve his eye-hand coordination, which would later prove crucial in his tennis career.
+His hand-eye coordination is said to be in the top 1%.

-2) Babe Ruth
+2. Babe Ruth

-Studies conducted by Columbia University on Babe Ruth while he was playing showed that he could react to visual and sound cues much faster than the average person and that he had better hand-eye coordination than 98.8 percent of the population.
+Studies conducted by Columbia University on Babe Ruth while he was playing showed that he could react to visual and sound cues much faster than the average person and that he had better hand-eye coordination than 98.8% of the population.

 Babe Ruth's (1932 WS) Called Home Run Shot Rare Video & Commentary

-3) Stephen Curry
+3. Stephen Curry

 Stephen Curry was very instrumental in leading the Warriors to their first championship since 1975.
 The two times NBA Most Valuable Player is regarded by many to be the greatest shooter in NBA history.